Businesses — and their owners and executives — may need to adjust their tax strategies

 Also keep in mind that, if a vehicle is used for business and personal purposes, the associated expenses, including depreciation, must be allocated between deductible business use and nondeductible personal use.
 The depreciation limit is reduced if the business use is less than 100%.
 If business use is 50% or less, you can’t use Sec.
 179 expensing or the accelerated regular MACRS; you must use the straightline method.

-Including a variety of benefits in your compensation package can help you not only attract and retain the best employees, but also manage your tax liability:
+Including a variety of benefits in your compensation package can help you not only attract and retain the best employees, but also save tax because you generally can deduct your contributions:

 Qualified deferred compensation plans.
 These include pension, profit-sharing, SEP and 401(k) plans, as well as SIMPLEs.
 You can enjoy a tax deduction for your contributions to employees’ accounts, and the plans offer tax-deferred savings benefits for employees.
-Small employers (generally those with 100 or fewer employees) that create a retirement plan may be eligible for a $500 credit per year for three years.
-The credit is limited to 50% of qualified startup costs.
+Certain small employers may also be eligible for a tax credit when setting up a plan.
 (For more on the benefits to employees, see “401(k)s and other employer plans.”)

 HSAs and FSAs.
 If you provide employees with a qualified high-deductible health plan (HDHP), you can also offer them Health Savings Accounts.
 Regardless of the type of health insurance you provide, you also can offer Flexible Spending Accounts for health care.
 If you have employees who incur day care expenses, consider offering FSAs for child and dependent care.